GSA-TTS/watchtower/README.md

 ## Features
 * Detect unknown resources deployed to Cloud Foundry
 * Detect missing resources *not* deployed to Cloud Foundry, but should be
-* Detect SSH access misconfigurations
+* Detect SSH access misconfigurations for apps and spaces

 ### Supported Resource Types
 * Apps